 Canadian Factor: 3.
 DID YOU KNOW CANADA HAD MIDWIFES?
-I would have enjoyed hearing the pitch before this one was approved: “So, should we just one do one midwifes?…No, none in particular, just the concept…no, it doesn’t have to be just giving the baby, she can be in a horse race or something.”
+I would have enjoyed hearing the pitch before this one was approved: “So, should we just focus on one midwifes?…No, not a famous one in particular, just the concept in interesti…no, it doesn’t have to be just giving the baby, she can be in a horse race or something.”

 #68: Étienne Parent (8.8 points)

 Wait, the story’s not about him.
 It’s about this guy.

 Étienne Parent.
 He’s a journalist who wrote editorials that criticized the government, but espoused peace and tolerance between the English and French.
 We see him smuggle some writings out of his cell through sympathetic guards, and that’s pretty much it.
 But I suppose he endured in prison for so long that his struggle was…wait, he was only in jail for four months?

 The takeaway: If you’re a journalist, you have to go to prison to get a Heritage Minute made in your honour.
 I’m looking forward to the Conrad Black Heritage Hour.

 Heritage Factor: 4.2.
 It’s fine?
 I mean, it feels like a Heritage Minute, but it doesn’t have the tidy wrapup or amazing revelation to have a meaningful impact.
 Consider the narration at the end: “A century later, the political ideas that had inspired Parent would reappear and transform Quebec in its Quiet Revolution.”
 Dandy.